muvo4k/burst-converter/README.md

-# BC-Bracketing Converter:
+# BC-Bracketing Organizer:

+Sorts your bracketing and burst shots by timestamps into folders

 ## Status

-1. Contains simple function which list a directories & files (also subdirectories with subsequent files without git) aswell count function which counts all files it encounter
+1. Contains simple function which list all directories & files (also subdirectories with subsequent files without git) aswell count function which counts all files it encounters

 ## Next Steps

-- decide wether filecount is a seperate function, returns a integer or filecount is within the listFiles function
+- decide wether filecount is a seperate function, returns a integer or filecount is within the listFiles
 - sort by filetype
 - fill array of string

+### Key characteristic of bracketing & burst shots

+- continous naming with numbers
+- date & timestamp
+    - standalone as well as in combination with pattern of repeating iso or shutter values
+    - a fixed amount of burst shots, panasonic shots
+#### problem which can occur a their key characteristic

+Problem 1:
+- false taken picture by pressing the shutter to short in between to soon Solution 2:
+- timestamp checking
+- seperation of too short shots
+- preselection modus of input material: burst modus, bracketing modus
 ## Project Timeline
 1. Create Basic C Program which  **check headings** and **copies files** to new **create Folder**(yymmdd-bc-sorted)created by the first file and timestamp(exif data) which has each a NestedFolder() in it with.